Bak1va/Cosmic/README.md

 Use this method for command-line development and for continuous integration pipelines (GitHub Actions, GitLab CI, etc.).
 The CMake commands are cross-platform; dependency installation is platform-specific.

-Note on dependencies: if you run CI on `ubuntu-latest` or develop on Debian/Ubuntu, install the packages below.
-For other distros or platforms, install equivalent packages or provide prebuilt binaries (e.g., SFML) via your package manager or a dependency manager.
+> **Note:** If you run CI on `ubuntu-latest` or develop on Debian/Ubuntu, install the packages below.
+For other distros or platforms, install equivalent packages or provide prebuilt binaries (e.g., `SFML`) via your package manager or a dependency manager.
+>

-Install dependencies (example for Debian/Ubuntu CI runner or developer machine):
+> Install dependencies (example for Debian/Ubuntu CI runner or developer machine):
 ```bash
 sudo add-apt-repository universe
 sudo apt-get update